The drag and drop actions

 end

-We fetch the list
+We fetch the list of items from the database

-update the UI automatically.
+and let LiveView update the UI automatically.

 You should now have a complete drag-and-drop feature shared with multiple clients!